-- behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates he/ she/ they may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-Step 1: Follow KCSiE 2024 Guidance.
-Executive Principal/Headteacher/ CEO/ Chair of Trust Board will contact the LADO on 0300 111 8007.
+Follow KCSiE 2025 Guidance.
+Headteacher/ Executive Principal/ Vice CEO/ CEO/ Chair of Trust Board will contact the LADO on LADO Referral form.